neonevm/neon-evm.docs/docs/devportal/testnet/deploy_contract_via_remix.md

-# Deploying smart contracts on Solana Testnet via Remix
+# Deploying Contracts on Solana Testnet via Remix

 This tutorial will show you step by step how to use [Remix](https://doc.neonlabs.org/docs/glossary#remix) and [Metamask](https://doc.neonlabs.org/docs/glossary#metamask) to create and deploy a simple smart contract on Solana's Testnet.